Mato & Hash Blog

 The beauty of fruits is that they come in so many different shapes and colors, nearly anything your child makes will be perfect.
 After they're done decorating simply let them sit out and, as the name implies, dry in the open air.
 The resulting tiny hard tokens can be converted into charms on a necklace or bracelet (best if holes were made before drying for this purpose) or kept in a pouch to keep in one’s pocket or room as a lasting reminder of these principles.
 Making an additional charm with the verse reference or a decorative tag for the bag is a sure-fire way to aid kids in making this connection.

-Sock Puppet Biblical Theater
+Sock Puppet Biblical Theater Sunday School Crafts

 Materials: Tube/crew socks, googly eyes, super or hot glue, scissors, craft and fabric scraps (get creative!)

-This craft is fun for obvious reasons.
+This Bible craft for kids is fun for obvious reasons.
 Who doesn’t love making sock puppets, let alone putting on a show with them!
 The transformation aspect is endlessly entertaining.
 In this activity children can really flex their creative muscles as well as their comprehension skills.
 They can also transform cardboard boxes into a stage for their eventual puppet shows.
 It’s a great activity for groups of children with differing interests, as everyone will be able to find their part in the production.

 The only necessary element of this craft are the socks.
 Everything else can be adapted using whatever materials you have laying around.
 Old clothes can be cut up to make clothes and hair.
 Straws, cotton buds, or popsicle sticks can be glued on for arms.
 And while googly eyes add the ultimate fun touch, eyes can also be easily made from paper or simply drawn onto the sock.